meta-llama/prompt-ops/README.md

 - Current Prompt: Your existing prompt that you want to optimize for Llama models
 - Dataset: A JSON file containing query-answer pairs for evaluation and optimization
-- Configuration File: A config file (config.yaml) specifying tool behavior, parameters, and optimization details (see [example configuration](configs/facility-simple.yaml))
+- Configuration File: A config file (config.yaml) specifying model behavior, parameters, and optimization details (see [example configuration](configs/facility-simple.yaml))

 ## Quick Start (5 minutes)